Table of Contents

 Yuan Gui, Ghost with Grievance

 Ghost of Japanese origin.
 They are the ghosts of unborn persons or fetuses and they are linked to abortion, spontaneous or not.
-The idea of such spirit was probably imported in Taiwan during the 50 years of Japanese rule.
+The idea of such a spirit was probably imported in Taiwan during the 50 years of Japanese rule.

 Jian, the Ghosts of Ghosts